Darius is a former high school literary and feature writer with a Bachelor of Science degree in Information and Communications Technology.

 Two Ends of the Spectrum

-Indeed, the grave needs for independence were seemingly plotted on a spectrum, with achieving using force and violence or using peace and assimilation: Rizal in the Propagandists, along with other notable Ilustrados or educated Filipino class during the Spanish colonial period, on the other hand; Andres Bonifacio leads the Katipunan, a secret Philippine revolutionary society founded by anti-Spanish colonialism Filipinos on the opposite.
+Indeed, the grave needs for independence were seemingly plotted on a spectrum, with achieving using force and violence or using peace and assimilation: Rizal in the Propagandists, along with other notable Ilustrados or educated Filipino class during the Spanish colonial period.
+On the other hand, Andres Bonifacio, along with other notable people, leads the Katipunan, a secret Philippine revolutionary society founded by anti-Spanish colonialism Filipino men and women, with most members being indoctrinated with the rules of the secret society and are made to swear in secrecy.

 The Propagandists prefer reforms and changes through written mediums, or the usage of propaganda, like publishing anti-colonial newspapers, pieces, novels, poems, songs, or even stories withholding the hope of change and/or assimilation.
-The Katipunan's primary goal is for the whole country to gain independence from Spain through revolutions, by concocting ambushes and plans to oust the oppressive regime.
-Both have two different perspectives and ideas to help their people but had an underlying unified desire to release the Filipino people from their lasting chains.
+The Katipunan's primary goal is for the whole country to gain independence from Spain through revolutions, by concocting ambushes and plans to oust the oppressive regime, and incite pockets of rebellion acts against them.
+Both have two different perspectives and ideas to help their people but had an underlying unified desire to release the Filipino people from their shackles and chains.

 By 1896, due to Bonifacio's aggressive and strategic leadership, the rebellion by the Katipunan proved to be a nationwide uprising against the colonial regime.
 By this time, Rizal had earlier volunteered his services as a doctor in Cuba and was given leave to serve in Cuba to minister to victims of yellow fever.